-Mortgage Broker Vs Mortgage Banker
+Mortgage Broker Vs Mortgage Lender

-To help better educate the consumer, Obsidian Financial Services has devised guidelines which help you to understand the many aspects to obtaining your home loan.
+To help better educate the consumer, Obsidian Financial Services has devised guidelines.
+These help you to understand the many aspects of obtaining your home loan.
 Since the 2010 collapse of the mortgage industry, many aspects of purchasing and obtaining a home mortgage have drastically changed.

-The mortgage lending industry recognizes two types of companies, one is the mortgage broker, the other is the mortgage banker.
-As both will appear in the disclosure, rates and cost, there are substantial differences you need to understand in how they operate, approve and close loans.
+The mortgage lending industry recognizes two types of companies.
+One is the mortgage broker; the other is the mortgage lender.
+Both will appear in the disclosure, rates and cost.
+There are substantial differences you need to understand in how they operate, approve and close loans.

 The Mortgage Broker

-As licensing requirements differ from state to state, there are very few requirements for becoming a mortgage broker.
+As licensing requirements differ from state to state, there are very few requirements for operating as a mortgage broker.
 They are fully dependent on the mortgage lender to underwrite and close loans.

-The Mortgage Banker
+The Mortgage Lender

 When you start your loan with us, you’re not just getting a loan from any lender, you are joining the Obsidian Financial Services Family, and your loan will be delivered “the Obsidian way!”